gvlproject/gvl-website-markdown/people.md

   <div class="info">
     <h3>
       Anna Syme
-    </h3> Anna Syme is a bioinformatician at VLSCI.
+    </h3> Anna Syme is a bioinformatician at Melbourne Bioinformatics.
 She works on the tutorials and workflows in the GVL.
 In particular, she is expanding the resource to include more information about bacterial genomics.
   </div>
 </div>